BU-EC444/code-examples/ir-car-beacon-capture/README.md

 |Yellow|'Y'|
 |Green|'G'|

-Resistors are fine-tuned for the three colors
+Resistors are fine-tuned for a special RGB LED (behavior will differ for if using individual LEDs)

 ### Wiring